Driving without due care and attention: catch-all motoring offence explained

 You've been charged with driving without due care and attention - but what does that actually mean?

-If you are unfortunate, careless or irresponsible enough to be caught on the wrong side of the law when behind the wheel of a car, you will face a motoring offence.
+If you are unfortunate, careless or irresponsible enough to be caught breaking the law while behind the wheel of a car, you will face a motoring offence.
 The legal system currently has 78 different types of penalty endorsement that can be issued against a driving licence, but one of the most common is Driving Without Due Care And Attention - here we explain its meaning and what penalties you could face if you’re charged with it.

 Each driving endorsement is indicated by a different two letter and two number code.
 However, many of these cover a variety of offences that you are unlikely to ever encounter.
 The most common charges are issued for exceeding the speed limit.
 The codes that cover this are SP30, SP40 and SP50, which are used for speeding on different types of road.
 Another penalty that is commonly used is CD10, which signifies a charge of Driving Without Due Care And Attention.
 This offence is one that is usually used if you have been involved in an accident that has been deemed to be your fault, but the only aggravating factor is that you have had a lapse of concentration.